raspberrypilearning/club-mentoring/en/step_4.md

 ## Helping creators of different ages and abilities

 --- collapse ---

 ---
-title: Group creators together
+title: Younger learners
 ---
-If creators sit together based on experience or age, they will be more able to support each other.
-If creators work in pairs on a project, for example where you are sharing a device between two creators, you can use [pair programming](rpf.io/pair-programming).
+As a general rule, younger children tend to have a shorter attention span.

+If your club has younger creators, try breaking up the coding session into shorter activity slots,changing the activity for example by using ice-breakers and unplugged resources, moving people around, or including a break.

 --- /collapse ---

 --- collapse ---

 ---
-title: Younger learners
+title: Group creators together
 ---
-As a general rule, younger children tend to have a shorter attention span.

-If your club has younger creators, try breaking up the coding session into shorter activity slots, changing the activity, moving people around, or including a break.
+If creators sit together based on experience or age, they will be more able to support each other.

+If creators work in pairs on a project, for example where you are sharing a device between two creators, you can use [pair programming](rpf.io/pair-programming).

 --- /collapse ---

 --- collapse ---